Be Aware. Be Alive.

 - Liver Pills. (universal brand is good) Liver is soooo good for you, but it tastes like liver, which is a problem.

 - Sleep.
 Seriously, sleep more.

 BA lifestyle improvements you should be doing

 - Morning movement sessions.
-This could be a hike, a walk/swim at the beach (extra points for a swim), yoga, or the warmup we do at bootycamp.
-Or any other type of movement.
+This could be a hike, a walk/swim at the beach (extra points for a swim), yoga, or any other type of movement for 5+ minutes.

 - Eat more sardines and oysters.
 Go to costco, buy in bulk-this plus raw carrots/cauliflower/celery is a perfect snack/lunch/or breakfast (eww, I know).
 The more the better, just don’t eat in closed spaces.

 - Drink less booze.
 1 glass of red wine each night is NOT helping you live longer, or live better, or anything.

 - Stress less.
 Think about what is stressing you out each day, and try to be objective and see if it should actually be stressful.
 Is it just a little thing?
 Don’t sweat it.
 Is it something that you have been procrastinating on, and you aren’t really stressing about it but rather you’re mad at yourself for putting it off?
 Go DO IT.
 Get a massage.
 Figure out who is REALLY important to you, and don’t worry about the acquaintances that don’t really matter to you-focus your energy on those who give and mean the most to you instead.

 - Learn to let go of what you don’t control.
 Because, you can’t change that shit.
 Y’know, lemons and lemonade type shit.